CleverTap/clevertap-geofence-android/README.md

  ```
 **Note** -

-* CleverTapAPI needs to be initialized before CTGeofenceAPI object is created as the object of CleverTapAPI is required to initialize the Geofence SDK.
+* CleverTapAPI needs to be initialized before CTGeofenceAPI object is created as the object of CleverTapAPI is required to initialize the CleverTap Android Geofence SDK.
 * Runtime location permissions needed for SDK to work
 * CTGeofenceAPI is automatically activated once the init() method has been called.
-* CT Geofence SDK will raise the “Geofence Cluster Entered” and “Geofence Cluster Exited” events automatically.
+* CleverTap Android Geofence SDK will raise the “Geofence Cluster Entered” and “Geofence Cluster Exited” events automatically.
 The app cannot raise these methods manually.

 ## 📖 Settings parameters
 [(Back to top)](#table-of-contents)